manuelbieh/react-book/basics/excursus-es2015+.md

 const double = number => number * 2;
 ```

-In both cases, the declared functions yields the same result.
-For example, if we called the function with `double(5)` , the result would be `10`.
+In both cases, the declared functions yield the same result.
+For example, if we called the functions with `double(5)`, the results would be `10` in both cases.

 But there is another even greater advantage when it comes to arrow functions.
 This will be especially useful once we fully start to work with React.
 Arrow functions do not have their own constructor meaning they cannot be instantiated using the `new MyArrowFunction()` form.
 On top of this, they do not bind their own `this` but inherit `this` from their **parent scope**.
 The latter will become useful in the future.